Philco Model 4654 Predicta Television (1958)

 For PC board work, use a small soldering iron, not a heavy soldering gun.
 Too much heat can damage the delicate foil that forms connections under the board.

-Coached by some experts in the rec.antiques.radio+phono newsgroup, I knew in advance that one of the odd-looking couplates on the PC board was a common trouble spot and should be replaced.
-This component is labeled as K4 in the Sams literature.
+Coached by some experts in the rec.antiques.radio+phono newsgroup, I knew in advance that one of the couplates on the PC board was a common trouble spot and should be replaced.
+This component is labeled K4 in the Sams literature.

 The K4 couplate contains four components: two capacitors and two resistors.
 (The Sams schematic shows these components rather confusingly inside two separate dotted-line boxes.)
-My replacement was made of perf-board with components attached on both sides of the board.
+My replacement was made of perf-board with components on both sides of the board.

 We're Almost Done!